Koodous/docs.koodous.com/docs/rest-api/getting-started.md

 ## Creating an account

+You can use our API without any authentication token.
+However there are some requests that need an user token to be done (vote or comment and apk are examples of that kind of requests).

-You need a token to access our API.
-Just create your account on koodous and check your [user settings page](//koodous.com/settings/profile) to get your access token.
+To get your API token just create your account on koodous and check your [user settings page](//koodous.com/settings/profile) to get your access token.

 ## Authentication

-Almost every request need to specify your user token using `Authorization` header.
+To use the requests that need authentication you need to specify your user token using `Authorization` header.
 A request with token `c080ddd1fab46bc919ca0d62299e9995b1886853` should looks like follows:

 ```
 GET /apks